DanielRapp/Noisy/README.md

 ````

-But since all parameters are optional you can just use it like this:¨
+But since all parameters are optional you can just use it like this:

 ````javascript
 $('body').noisy();